Free Radicals, Oxidative Stress & Antioxidants

 2. Use natural, cold-pressed oils like olive oil, as heat oxidised fats in refined oils.

 Besides improving your diet, here are other ways to start reducing free radical damage: Reducing chemical exposure in household and makeup (have a look at the Limelife brand and products, free of parabens and phthalates

 4. Regularly getting short bursts of exercise

 Like HIIT or strength workouts as this acts as a hormesis stressor.
 The exercise damages your muscles, and increases levels of oxidative stress and inflammation in your body.
 But at the same time, the training stimulates hormones like growth hormone and testosterone.
-When your body heals those tiny injuries, it builds up some new muscle fibers to go along with the newly-repaired tissue.
-Also, the increase in oxidative stress provokes a “supercompensation” from your own antioxidant defenses, so you end up with lower levels of inflammation in the long run!
+When your body heals those tiny injuries, it builds up some new muscle fibres to go along with the newly-repaired tissue.
+Also, the increase in oxidative stress provokes a “supercompensation” from your own antioxidant defences, so you end up with lower levels of inflammation in the long run!